 Easy ways to travel responsibly

 - Eat local food and buy local goods – this is the one you wanted to hear right?
 Who wouldn't want to sample the local delicacies and eating locally produced food and goods also has the bonus of reducing the environmental footprint consumed through production and transport

 - Say no to plastic – when exploring those local markets take your own bag and say no thanks to plastic.

 - Water bottles – Bring your own bottle and refill where possible.
 For every 1 litre of water sold, 3 litres of water is used.
-Gecko’s is working with TAP to try and reduce the harmful impact of disposable plastic water bottles on our environment.
-If you want to go that extra mile bring a water purifying device such as a Steri-PEN.
-By not having to purchase water 5 times a day, you can spend the money on more important things (like fried silk worms).
+By not having to purchase water 5 times a day, you can spend the money on more important things too (like fried silk worms).